altayaydemir/altay-dot-wtf/data/vocabulary/words.md

 _The book is in plain text, much to the chagrin of the publisher who wanted us to use a word processor._

 [The Pragmatic Programmer](/books/the-pragmatic/programmer)

-### there is a lot that’s been set on motion that we cannot undo

-_I am married to a marine biologist and there is definitely a lot that has been set on motion that we cannot undo._

-Answering the "How screwed are we" question in How to Save a Planet podcast

 ### semaphore